Disney's Polynesian Village Resort

 Photo by Disney Photo Snapper

-In the Great Ceremonial House there several options for getting some good grub.
+In the Great Ceremonial House there are several options for getting some good grub.
 Dad's favorite Disney World restaurant is 'Ohana where you can get piles of good food.

 The Kona Cafe is a very good place to sit down for really good food in an old time diner atmosphere.
 The addition of the Kona Cafe Sushi Bar gives you the option to grab some good sushi and other appetizers in a relaxed atmosphere.